nazmul-nhb/nhb-scripts/README.md

           wrapPrefixWith: "`";
           /** Whether to prepend the corresponding emoji before the commit type prefix (applied only for the default ones).
 Default is `false`. */
           emojiBeforePrefix: true, // Omit `emojiBeforePrefix` to use default `false`.
+          /** Options for extending commit types */
+          commitTypes: {
+            /** Whether to override the default commit types.
+Defaults to `false` */ overrideDefaults?: false,
+            /** Array of custom commit types with emoji and type names */
+            custom: [
+              { emoji: '🏃‍♂️‍➡️', type: 'run' },
+              // more custom types
+            ]
+          },
       },
       count: {
           defaultPath: '.', // default path to scan